Skip Navigation

 Standard 1

-Students will understand owned content distribution essentials and trends.
+Describe the essentials of owned content distribution and trends.

-1. Students can explain the best practices for effective use of websites as owned media channels.
+1. Explain the best practices for effective use of websites as owned media channels.

 • Clear website navigation